DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

 Default Value: *"series"*.
 Accepts one of the following values:

-- *"args"* - data fields go to the chart arguments.
+- *"args"* - Data fields constitute chart arguments.
-- *"series"* - data fields go to the chart series.
+- *"series"* - Data fields constitute chart series.

 ---
 The **customizeChart**, **customizeSeries**, and **processCell** fields of the **integrationOptions** object are functions.
 They accept arguments whose structure is described below.